Star Search: 2003–2004 version

 At the same time, a spin-off called Star Search – Das Duell der Stars von Morgen was produced and aired in Germany, but with less success than the more popular show Deutschland sucht den Superstar, the German version of the Idol franchise.

+2026 version

+Announced in May 2025, a reboot of Star Search is slated for a 2026 premiere on Netflix.